EyasuTeshome/shifttracker/job-search/job-searching-morning-session-using-behavioral-grid-two-stories.md

 ## Exercise

 The behavioral grid is a very useful tool to help you answer behavioral interview questions.
-During this morning session, you will practice with one of your peers **how to use different stories in your behavioral grid** to answer the same question.
+During this morning session, you will practice with one of your peers **how to use different projects or experiences in your behavioral grid** to answer the same question.

 ### Instructions